pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Nobody realizes that some people expend tremendous energy merely to be normal."
 --Albert Camus

-"On this earth there are pestilences, and there are victims.
-And it's up to us, so far as possible, not to join forces with the pestilences."
---Albert Camus

 "You can get more with a kind word and a gun than you can a kind word alone."
 --Al Capone